Ilie Năstase: Controversies

-During the second rubber, after the crowd had been told to respect the players, he said to match umpire Andreas Egli: "It's not the opera, what's your f****** problem?"
+During the second rubber, after the crowd had been told to respect the players, he said to match umpire Andreas Egli: "It's not the opera, what's your fucking problem?"
 He was ultimately ejected from the stadium for unsportsmanlike conduct.
 In a statement the International Tennis Federation (ITF) additionally confirmed that Năstase had his accreditation removed and would take no further part in the tie.
 The next day, the ITF provisionally suspended Năstase under the Fed Cup Regulations for a breach of the Fed Cup Welfare Policy, meaning that he was banned from the site of any ITF event.
 When Năstase was ejected from the stadium he met Crook again and, separated by a large number of security guards, verbally attacked her.
 The next day, despite being banned from the venue, Năstase reappeared and went to have lunch in the onsite restaurant.
 He additionally sent flowers to the British team.
 On 21 July 2017, he was suspended by the ITF until 2021.

 Williams released a statement on social media branding the comments about her unborn child as racist, noting that it saddened her that we live in a society where these comments can be made.
 Năstase then apologised on social media regarding the comments he made about Williams, but made comments about Konta speaking to the umpire which upset him.
 In a further interview with the BBC, Năstase justified his comments to Konta, stating that he only abused her after being ejected from the court and did so as a fan rather than a captain.
 Năstase also said that he regretted his behaviour in the incident.
-Nastase was not invited to the French Open and Wimbledon following his suspension.
-The Madrid Open, however, invited Nastase to be part of the prizegiving ceremony, which was won by Simona Halep (another Romanian player).
-This was a move that was deemed irresponsible by the WTA, which had revoked Nastase's privileges while the ITF carried out its investigation.
+Năstase was not invited to the 2017 French Open and Wimbledon following his suspension.
+The Madrid Open, however, invited Năstase to be part of the prizegiving ceremony, which was won by Romanian Simona Halep.
+This was a move that was deemed irresponsible by the WTA, which had revoked Năstase's privileges while the ITF carried out its investigation.

 Allegations of inappropriate behaviour included Pam Shriver claiming Năstase frequently asked in a joking manner if she was still a virgin.
 After about 30 occasions of this happening, Shriver asked him to stop asking that, which he did.
-Dominique Monami, captain of the Belgium team, then mentioned that Năstase had abused her in the round before the match with Great Britain.
+Dominique Monami, captain of the Belgium team, said that Năstase had abused her in a 2017 Fed Cup match against Romania.
 Monami later added that Năstase was abusive for two games during the match between Elise Mertens and Irina-Camelia Begu.